How to Release Ladybugs in the Garden for Pest Control

 Looking for ways to organically control pests in the garden?
 Ladybugs are beneficial insects that eat aphids and other soft-bodied insects in the garden.
 Learn how to release ladybugs for organic pest control.

-Because scale became so pervasive in my beds, I need to do a lot more than just knocking them off with the spray of a hose.
+Because scale became so pervasive in my beds, I needed to do a lot more than just knocking them off with the spray of a hose.

 I wanted to approach the problem organically without the use of pesticides, if possible because it can affect the population of native beneficial insects.